niccokunzmann/open-web-calendar/docs/dev/api.md

     Please note that you CAN use this but you cannot be sure that the JSON schema remains the same.
 If you want that, add tests.

-    Additional parameters are required:
+Additional parameters are required for `/calendar.events.json`:

 - `timezone=UTC` - the timezone that you need to display the events in
 - `from=YYYY-MM-DD` - the start of the period in which events happen (inclusive)
 - `to=YYYY-MM-DD` - the end of the period in which events happen (exclusive)

 ## Parameters